Logo Design & Visual Identity for Electrical Ironmongery

 Electrical Ironmongery is an online company specialising in the supply and distribution of steel conduit cable management, fitting, and accessories.
 The company was established in 2015 by managing director Chris Barstow

-What started off as a part-time venture has now grown to be Chris’s full-time job and company he is now directing.
-The business distributes all over the UK with customers ranging from hobbyists, electrical firms, Formula 1 teams, national rail franchises, oil rigs to many varied applications.
+What started off as a part-time venture has now grown to be Chris’s full-time job and the company he is now directing.
+The business is distributed all over the UK, with customers ranging from hobbyists, electrical firms, Formula 1 teams, national rail franchises, oil rigs to many varied applications.

 Create a new logo / visual identity for Electrical Ironmongery

 Important information points gathered from the Logo design meeting and brief

 - One definition of “Ironmongery” is ‘made of metal’ and “Electrical” refers to the industrial sector.
 Hence the name Electrical Ironmongery.

 - Business (currently) sells metal electrical cable containment products

 - Supplying the industrial electrical sector for use in civil and construction projects